Jeff Cohen (playwright and theater director): Career

 Award-winning and notable Cohen productions include Four by Christopher Shinn (Lortel Award), the revival of The Normal Heart (Best Revival, The Public Theater - Drama Desk nomination), The Mystery of Attraction, by Marlene Meyer (Obie Award), The Moonlight Room, (Outer Critics nomination, 2 Lortel nominations), and The Tribeca Playhouse Stage Door Canteen (special 2002 Drama Desk Award).

+He has taught at Johns Hopkins University, California Institute of the Arts and Pace University.
+He received a 2002 Drama Desk Award for The Tribeca Playhouse Stage Door Canteen, his 10-week response to the attacks of 9/11 that brought Broadway, television and music stars to Ground Zero to 'entertain the troops' - the rescue and recovery workers at the World Trade Center site.
+Performers included Colin Quinn, S. Epatha Merkerson, Mario Cantone, Sandy Duncan, Kate Shindle, Daisy Eagan, Lea DeLaria, Kristin Chenoweth and many others.

 The Soap Myth

-Cohen's play The Soap Mythis considered one of the most important play about the Holocaust by the foremost Holocaust historians around the world including Michael Berenbaum (founding director of the United States Holocaust Memorial Museum), Dr. William L. Schulman (Director of the Association of Holocaust Organizations) and Kelly Szany (Director of the Illinois Holocaust Museum and Education Center).
-The role of Holocaust survivor Milton Saltzman has been performed by two of the greatest American actors, Ed Asner and Richard Dreyfuss.
+Cohen's play The Soap Myth is considered one of the most important play about the Holocaust by the foremost Holocaust historians around the world including Michael Berenbaum (founding director of the United States Holocaust Memorial Museum), Dr. William L. Schulman (Director of the Association of Holocaust Organizations) and Kelly Szany (Director of the Illinois Holocaust Museum and Education Center).
+The role of Holocaust survivor Milton Saltzman has been performed by Ed Asner and Richard Dreyfuss.